lasypig/codeplus/README.md

 } rect_t;
 ```

-Move your pointer to a line like this:
+If you move your cursor to a line like this:

 ```c
 struct rect_t rect;